AlfaisalGassim/saudi_used_cars_ml/README.md

 # saudi_used_cars_ml

-This project is aimed to predict the price of a used car in Saudi Arabia. the data set is Saudi Used Cars Dataset, and the target is the price.
+This project is aimed to predict the price of a used car in Saudi Arabia./ the data set is Saudi Used Cars Dataset, and the target is the price.

 ## Description and Data Dictionary: